To revive Infosys, Murthy must revamp sales, culture

 Customers and rivals are pushing prices down, costs are rising as technologies become obsolete faster than ever, and the sector's biggest market, the United States, is considering visa rules that will make it more costly and difficult to send workers there.

-Some industry experts say Infosys's inflexibility on prices and margins and a tradition of rotating leadership roles amongst its founders have made it less nimble than rivals like Tata Consultancy Services Ltd (TCS.NS) and HCL Technologies Ltd (HCLT.NS).
+Some industry experts say Infosys's inflexibility on prices and margins and a tradition of rotating leadership roles amongst its founders have made it less nimble than rivals like Tata Consultancy Services Ltd and HCL Technologies Ltd.

 Infosys has also been losing market share over the last two years.
 From the year ended March 2011 to the year ended March 2013, Tata Consultancy's share of the overall revenues of the Indian IT sector grew to 10.7 percent from 9.3 percent while Infosys's share remained unchanged at 6.9 percent, according to Reuters calculations.